Finding and Training a Remote Assistant for Success

-If you have a training system with manuals and videos, that is great.
-However, it is not necessary.
-It is important that you spend a lot of time with your virtual assistant the first few weeks they are on the job.
-During this training time, have the virtual assistant build the training manual and videos for the job role.
+Instead, it's important to spend a lot of time with your virtual assistant during the first few weeks they are in their new role.
+During this training time, have them build the training manual and videos for the job role.

 Record Your Training Meetings

 What's the best way for your VA to build a training manual?
 After each training session, have the virtual team member watch the recording, take notes, and build the training manual from the recordings.
 This should be their primary task during the first few weeks on the job.

 Treat Them as Part of the Team

 Include new virtual team members in team meetings, add them to your internal communication channels, get their photo and bio on your website, and listen to their feedback.
 While VAs are contractors, they are still important team members that should be included with the team at large.

 It is important that you establish how your virtual team member will be communicating with the team.
 Having the team members constantly be on a video conference to see them work tends to exhaust their local computer resources and can give them a "big brother" vibe that will struggle to help you build trust with your new remote team member.

 When not needed in team meetings or one-on-ones, give your virtual contractors independence to handle their tasks as outlined during training.
 Use Slack or other instant messaging services for ongoing daily communication.
 Additionally, these tools can tell you if they are logged on to their computer and working.

 During training and onboarding (and beyond), it's important that you ask for feedback from your team members.
 By asking for feedback, team members have a sense of ownership over their job roles.
 Many great ideas and process changes come from the team on the front lines that have the ability to give feedback to their managers.